 Bobby Andrews begins his third year at LMU with the 2015 season, serving his second season as the volunteer assistant coach after a year as a Director of Baseball Operations.
 Andrews came to the bluff after a successful four-year playing career in the Baltimore Orioles organization and two years in Independent League baseball.

-Matt Florer begins his first season on the LMU coaching staff in 2015, serving as the Director of Baseball Operations.
+Matt Florer begins his second season on the LMU coaching staff in 2016, serving as the Director of Baseball Operations.
 Florer, who finished his playing career as a Lion in 2013, appeared in more than 70 games over his tenure and threw only the second no-hitter in LMU history on April 23, 2013 against Cal State Northridge.